MusaPindiga/alx-system_engineering-devops/0x18-webstack_monitoring/README.md

 ## Webstack Monitoring

-The task(s) in this folder contains intallations and configurations of DataDog on the system as well as the web server.
+This folder contains intallations and configurations of DataDog on the system as well as the web server.